Categories

 Update (July 24, 2017): Researchers Just Discovered A New Species Of the Ocean Sunfish

-On July 20, 2017, National Geographic has announced that researchers have discovered a new species of Ocean Sunfish.
+On July 20, 2017, National Geographic announced that researchers had discovered a new species of Ocean Sunfish.
 It has been named the Hoodwinker sunfish (Mola tecta) and is the first species of Ocean Sunfish to be identified in 130 years – somehow it has escaped taxonomy records for almost three centuries.

 Prehistoric records – largest fish species ever lived